-HCF Group provides health and life insurance products to nearly 2 million members.
-HCF Group has a team of over 1,400 employees at locations across Australia.
-This includes its branch network (45 sites), dental centres (16 sites) and eyecare centres (8 sites), along with 3 corporate offices located in Sydney.
+HCF Group provides health and life insurance products to more than 2 million members.
+HCF Group has a workforce of over 2000 people, made up of full time employees (65%), part time employees (17%) and contractors or managed services (19%), at locations across Australia.
+This includes its branch network (37 sites), dental centres (16 sites) and eyecare centres (9 sites), along with 3 corporate offices located in Sydney.

 HCF Group's core operations are the sale and underwriting of health insurance products and the provision of all health-related services to members, including member claims management through our health provider network.
-Key products include hospital and extras policies to members in Australia, health insurance to overseas visitors and life insurance policies to existing HCF Group members, which are sold through several channels (including directly and through 3rd parties).
-In addition, HCF owned Flip provides on-demand health accident insurance products, focused on customers looking for coverage to suit their lifestyle.
+Key products include hospital and extras policies to members in Australia, health insurance to overseas visitors and life insurance policies to existing HCF Group members, which are sold through several channels (including directly and through third parties).
+HCF includes the Rt Health brand which operates as a division within HCF.
 HCF Group also provides dental and optical services, through its national dental and eyecare operations.

 HCF Group's Hospital, Medical and Ancillary Provider network is deemed to be part of HCF Operations for modern slavery reporting purposes.
-Any provider outside of the HCF Group's Hospital, Medical and Ancillary provider network, where HCF Group simply pays the provider benefits on behalf of its members, are deemed not to be part of HCF Group's operations or its supply chain and are therefore not reported on in this Statement.
+Any provider outside of the HCF Group's Hospital, Medical and Ancillary provider network, where HCF Group simply pays the provider benefits on behalf of its members, are deemed not to be part of HCF Group's operations or its supply chain and are therefore not reported on in this Statement